-Notice is hereby given that the 2016 Annual Meeting (the "Annual Meeting") of VolitionRx Limited ("VolitionRx," the "Company," "we" or "us") will be held at 42-44 avenue de la Gare, L-1610 Luxembourg, at 1:00 p.m. local time on October 7, 2016, for the following purposes:
+Notice is hereby given that the 2017 Annual Meeting, or Annual Meeting, of VolitionRx Limited, which we refer to as VolitionRx, the Company, we or us, will be held at 42-44 avenue de la Gare, L-1610 Luxembourg, at 2:00 p.m. local time on September 8, 2017, for the following purposes:

 - 1. Election of Directors.
 To elect six (6) directors to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified; - Ratification of Selection of Independent Registered Public Accounting Firm.
-To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2016; - 3.
-Advisory Vote on the Compensation of the Company's Named Executive Officers.
+To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2017; - Advisory Vote on the Compensation of the Company's Named Executive Officers.
 To approve, by a non-binding advisory vote, the compensation of our named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement; - 4.
 Approval of Amendment to 2015 Stock Incentive Plan.
-To approve an amendment to the Company's 2015 Stock Incentive Plan to increase the number of shares of common stock that the Company has authority to grant under the Plan from 1,000,000 to 1,750,000; - Approval of the Company's Second Amended and Restated Certificate of Incorporation.
-To approve the Company's Second Amended and Restated Certificate of Incorporation to, among other things, eliminate provisions relating to preferred stock, par value \$0.001; and - Other Business.
+To approve an amendment to the Company's 2015 Stock Incentive Plan to increase the number of shares of common stock that the Company has authority to grant under the Plan from 1,750,000 to 2,500,000; and - 5.
+Other Business.
 To consider and act upon such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-The Company's board of directors recommends that you vote "FOR" each of the director nominees named in Proposal 1, and "FOR" Proposals 2, 3, 4 and 5.
+The Company's board of directors recommends that you vote "FOR" each of the director nominees named in Proposal 1, and "FOR" Proposals 2, 3 and 4.

-The Company's board of directors has fixed the close of business on August 12, 2016, as the Record Date for the determination of stockholders that are entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+The Company's board of directors has fixed the close of business on July 14, 2017, as the Record Date for the determination of stockholders that are entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
 Only stockholders of record, and holders of shares in street name as represented by a bank or broker statement certifying the number of shares in their possession, as of the close of business on the Record Date are entitled to notice and to vote at this Annual Meeting or any postponements or adjournments.